Many of the photos shown are from our work with www.LetsKickScoot.com

 Riding Surfaces and Stability

-Like bicycles, our kick scooters can be ridden on sidewalks or roads over a number of surfaces.
+Like bicycles, our kick scooters can be ridden on sidewalks or roads over several surfaces.
 These include concrete, hard asphalt, packed block, and packed/groomed earth.
 Loose gravel and stone-filled roadways should be avoided.
 To retain stability, avoiding riding in the rain and/or through puddles.
 Do not ride over wet vegetation such as leaves (they are slippery and can hide objects such as large stones, glass, and branches), or over any surface that is oily slick and/or soft.

 Conditions to Avoid

 Our kick scooters are designed to hold a single rider, with no additional rider sharing the floorboard, or sitting on the handlebars.
-It is not built to be ridden off-road on un-groomed paths, used for stunts, such as being aloft or spinning, or be ridden recklessly without controlled speed.
-Night riding can be done, however, it requires that the rider wears proper reflective garments, plus has a head and tail light on the kick scooter.
+It is not built to be ridden off-road on un-groomed paths, used for stunts, such as being aloft or spinning or be ridden recklessly without controlled speed.
+Night riding can be done; however, it requires that the rider wears proper reflective garments, plus has a head and tail light on the kick scooter.

 The optional kickstand is also available.

-Use the drop down boxes at the bottom of the page to select options.
+Use the drop-down boxes at the bottom of the page to select options.

 Scooters are shipped dimensional weight

-24”/ 20” Scooter Specifications;
+24”/ 20” Scooter Specifications.